oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 > **NOTE**:
 > 1. The `bytes_file` option is used to store the digest in binary format in a file on the user's local machine from where the command is executed (here Cloud Shell).
 It stores the cryptographic hash of the digest.
-> 2. The `digest` option is used to store the header followed by an array of row-info in a bind variable in a hexadecimal format.
-While the `digest_file` option is used to store the same information in a binary format at the path where the user specifies.
+> 2. The `digest` option is used to store the header followed by an array of row-info in a bind variable in a hexadecimal format, while the `digest_file` option is used to store the same information in a binary format at the path where the user specifies.
 This sequence of bytes is input to the cryptographic hash function.
 > 3. The `row_indexes_file` specifies the rows in the blockchain table that were selected for the digest and is stored in a JSON format on the user's local machine from where the command is executed (here Cloud Shell).
 > 4. The `bytes_file` option is the one that is used as input for the `verify_table` command.